MAGS Distinguished Thesis Award Procedure

 The Executive Committee of the Midwestern Association of Graduate Schools (MAGS) annually solicits for nominations for the MAGS Distinguished Master’s Thesis Awards to recognize and reward distinguished scholarship and research at the master’s level.
 Each member of MAGS may nominate one candidate for the award.

-- will have earned a master of science degree between July 1, 2011 to June 30, 2013 in the field of Biological Sciences or Humanities
+- will have earned a master of science degree between July 1, 2012 to June 30, 2014 in the field of Social Sciences or Physical Science/Engineering (including mathematics)

 - Michigan Tech may nominate one thesis in each category

-- The 2015 competition will seek nominees in the fields of Social Sciences, and Physical Sciences and Engineering
+- The 2016 competition will seek nominees in the fields of Biological/Life Sciences and the Humanities

 - will have completed an original thesis that makes an unusually significant contribution to the discipline